International Capital Budgeting Institute

 3. Funding plan calculations including (a) Interest earnings for future periods, (b) Income tax calculations, (c) Regular periodic reserve assessments, (d) Modifications to periodic reserve assessments, (e) Special Assessments, and (f) Loans and Loan Repayments

-4. Basic financial reports, at a summary level, generally of one or two pages, of (a) Statement of Current Position, (b) Cash Flow Funding plan in summary format, (c) Expenditures for 30-year period in summary format, and (d) Component list in summary format
+4. Basic financial reports, at a summary level, generally of one or two pages, of (a) Statement of Current Position, (b) Cash Flow Funding plan in summary format, (c) Expenditures for 30-year projection period in summary format, and (d) Reserve activity / Component list in summary format

-5. Additional reports consisting of; (a) Preparer’s Report, (b) Disclosures, (c) Regulatory Information
+5. Additional exhibits consisting of; (a) Preparer’s Report, (b) Disclosures, (c) Regulatory Information

 6. Timeshare association component calculation by unit